Vintharas/js13k-spaceshooter/README.md

   - separate sectors by some distance of "empty" space
   - reuse objects using object pool
   - save state in an object
-- use game pool
+- define game story and goals
-  - with particles
-  - with asteroids
-  - with planets
-- planets orbiting around sun
-  - add gradient using the sun in the center as source of illumination
   - complete faction selection process
     - would be cool to add some information and background about the factions
       - blue
         - victory condition freedom
       - green
         - victory condition collecting
       - red
         - victory condition conquest
     - 3 victory conditions
       - way to store game data
+- polish of 10000 things
 - message queue to display in game messages
+- make sure to hit 60 fps
+  - use game pool
+    - with particles
+    - with asteroids
+    - with planets
   - game engine
     - preload patterns for planets in loading screen so it won't affect fps in game
 - support for multiple weapons
+- planets orbiting around sun
+  - add gradient using the sun in the center as source of illumination

 ## BUILD - minimize assets to 13K